Introduction

 1. Create a package from template

-Creating executable package: hello
+Creating executable package: Example

 Creating Package.swift